vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/FixedUpdate.md

 I like to look at this way: Fixed Update is fake 😲

-Advance Fixed Update `1 / Time.fixedDeltaTime` times and it's moved forward by a second.
-That can be done in an instant, and is practically what Fixed Update is doing.
 Fixed Update is run repeatedly until fixed time catches up with game time, and the result is displayed.
 This keeps the delta time a _fixed_ length (resulting in consistent simulation[^1]), at the cost of fixed time not perfectly aligning to real time.
+For example, you could advance Fixed Update `1 / Time.fixedDeltaTime` times to move it forward by a second.
+That can be done in an instant, ignoring real time, and that's what Fixed Update is doing.

 :::info
 You can read Unity's version of this description in the [Important Classes - Time](https://docs.unity3d.com/Manual/TimeFrameManagement.html) section of the scripting manual.
 :::

-## Frame diagram
+## Frame diagram example

-Do not visualise core logic in a project using MonoBehaviours as parallel, because it is completely linear.
-Background threads do work, including scheduling rendering, performing parallel tasks, and so on.
-But the execution of your `Update`/`FixedUpdate` code is linear.

 ^^^
 ```mermaid